Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Results

-As a baseline, we first examine clustering results from individual metrics (Figure \ref{fig:metrics_clustering_imagenet}, \ref{fig:metrics_clustering_Ecoset}, \ref{fig:metrics_clustering_cifar10}, \ref{fig:metrics_clustering_cifar100}).
-We observe distinct patterns across the metrics: measures such as Linear Predictivity and Procrustes, tend to produce relatively uniform similarity values across a wide range of models, resulting in diffuse, non-distinct clusters.
-SoftMatch, which emphasizes the geometric alignment of individual units, struggles to clearly separate models that are neither CNN-based nor supervised.
-PWCCA and SVCCA produce noisy similarity matrices in which, despite dendrogram reordering, no strong or coherent clustering structure is apparent.
-RSA reveals some clustering—most notably a separation between CNNs and Transformers—but the partitions appear quite diffuse.
-Even simple averaging of normalized metric values fails to produce sharply defined clusters.
-Together, these results highlight the limitations of single metrics: each emphasizes a different facet of representational similarity, leading to clustering patterns that are fragmented, noisy, or inconsistent across metrics.
+As a baseline, clustering based on individual similarity metrics produces fragmented and inconsistent organization (Figure \ref{fig:metrics_clustering_imagenet}, \ref{fig:metrics_clustering_imagenet_2}, \ref{fig:metrics_clustering_Ecoset_1}, \ref{fig:metrics_clustering_Ecoset_2}, \ref{fig:metrics_clustering_cifar10_1}, \ref{fig:metrics_clustering_cifar10_2} \ref{fig:metrics_clustering_cifar100_1} \ref{fig:metrics_clustering_cifar100_2}).
+Metrics such as Linear Predictivity and Procrustes yield relatively uniform similarity values across models, resulting in diffuse clusters with weak separation.
+SoftMatch, which emphasizes unit-level geometric alignment, struggles to clearly organize models that fall outside standard CNN or supervised regimes.
+CCA-based metrics (PWCCA, SVCCA) produce noisy similarity matrices in which no stable clustering structure is apparent.
+RSA reveals partial organization (e.g. a coarse separation between CNNs and Transformers) but the resulting clusters remain diffuse.
+Together, these results underscore the limitations of single similarity metrics: each emphasizes a particular representational facet, leading to population structures that are incomplete or unstable.

-In contrast, hierarchical clustering of the fused similarity matrix reveals well-defined groupings that both confirm expected relationships and uncover surprising organizational principles (Figure \ref{fig:snf_clustering_ImageNet100}, \ref{fig:snf_clustering_Ecoset}, \ref{fig:snf_clustering_cifar10}, \ref{fig:snf_clustering_cifar100})).
-To quantitatively assess the fidelity of these clusters, we compute the cophenetic correlation coefficient (CCC) measuring how well the clusters preserves the original pairwise similarities (Figure \ref{fig:cophenetic}).
-Our SNF-based metric achieves one of the highest CCC of 0.982 among all metrics indicating that the clusters formed by the fusion matrix more faithfully reflect the underlying similarity structure among models.
-These results provide additional evidence that the SNF produces more meaningful and robust clusterings compared to individual baseline metrics, providing confidence in the typology.
+In contrast, hierarchical clustering of the fused similarity matrix reveals well-defined groupings that both recover expected relationships and reveal additional organizational structure (Figure \ref{fig:snf_clustering_ImageNet100}, \ref{fig:snf_clustering_Ecoset}, \ref{fig:snf_clustering_cifar10}, \ref{fig:snf_clustering_cifar100})).
+The fidelity of these clusterings to the underlying similarity structure is quantified using the cophenetic correlation coefficient (Figure~\ref{fig:cophenetic}), which shows that the SNF-based organization more faithfully reflects pairwise similarities than individual metrics.